Sign in

 Though AR in marketing was in its formative years, Pepsi’s playful idea nailed them millions of views, and hundreds of thousands of impressions along the way.

 B2B creative marketers take note.
-The tech required to pull this off in 2014 is now in the hand of every single prospect.
+The tech required to pull this off in 2014 is now in the hands of every single prospect.
 How could your creative marketing team be standing out with AR right now?

 Online shopping question: How many shirts/shorts/shoes have you sent back after realizing they didn't fit?
 You probably took it with a grain of salt.
 That’s just what happens when you can’t see the thing you’re buying in front of you.
 For all its drawbacks, nothing inspires confidence like trying it on in the store.